RayHackett/enzymm/README.md

 Add additional information to each `.pdb` file with the following flags:

 - `--transform`, which causes the query to be aligned to the the template instead of vice versa.
-- `--include-query`, which also writes the entire query pdb structure to the `.pdb` file
+- `--include-query`, which also writes the entire query PDB structure to the `.pdb` file

 Currently, `--transform` and `--include-query` should not be used together.
 Hopefully I'll get around to fixing this soon.